 The component also has as goal to propose policy changes.
 The assumption is that well designed, inclusive and well facilitated platforms will help the policy change process by offering a structured dialogue and a space that fosters inclusivity, participation and ownership.
 Whilst we recognise that UNDP platforms offer a good environment for policy change, there is still however a delicate tension between UNDP being a neutral facilitator as platform managers and GGP's goals for policy change that may require being directly involved.
-The neutrality is crucial for the facilitation role while GGP may have to step out of this neutral role to promote the policy change, The GGP policy work is tricky and necessitates government approval which can take time and persuasion, and in places like Liberia, policy work depends on the outcome of other processes that are delayed (RSPO NI, HCV/HCS NI,etc.) that hence in turn delay the former..
+The neutrality is crucial for the facilitation role while GGP may have to step out of this neutral role to promote the policy change, This tension is present at national as well as at District level in Indonesia, but as an external evaluator, it is not possible to analyze it in detail.
+The GGP policy work is tricky and necessitates government approval which can take time and persuasion, and in places like Liberia, policy work depends on the outcome of other processes that are delayed (RSPO NI, HCV/HCS NI,etc.) that hence in turn delay the former..
 A question that arises with objective of Component 1 is how the role of UNDP as the platform managers as well as policy changers can be better structured to ensure smoother buy in from government for policy change.